Protein Bagels

 Reheating: Slice the bagels in half and toast them before adding your favorite spreads and/or fillings.

-protein bagels with cream cheese on a plate.
+protein bagels on a baking sheet.

 Frequently asked questions